How the Pandemic Changed Sales Operations and Accelerated Digital Retail Adoption

 At the start of 2020, experts were telling the world that U.S. auto sales would possibly be down…but would remain robust.
 Then COVID-19 hit, and sales immediately fell around 30% in March – and even farther in April.
 In fact, at the time, J.D.
 Power predicted that sales would drop 80% thanks to stay-at-home orders and the overall COVID-19 impact.
 It got so bad that approximately 25 states had partial or complete bans on automotive sales.
 So – how did dealers survive?
 According to our survey, many pivoted to other methods, embracing digital retailing extensively and finding ways to sell cars in a contact-free environment.
 When we asked dealers what type of impact the pandemic – at its early height – had on their sales operations, some (17%) were forced to completely shut down.
 Around two-thirds said that they were able to stay open through a combination of appointment setting and remote deliveries.
 All, of course, were impacted, but the resilience of dealers and dealership employees kept lights on and stores open.
 That ability to survive and adapt meant that dealerships have been positioned to thrive: nine months after the pandemic hit, the vast majority of auto dealerships — 73% — reported both open showrooms and remote deliveries.

-Ch-ch-change: Surviving the Pandemic Meant Embracing Digital Retail – Now and Permanently
+Ch-ch-change: Surviving the Pandemic Meant Embracing Digital Retail – Now and -Permanently

 Hindsight is always great – especially when looking back at last spring’s “pandemic pause.”
 With sales steadily increasing since the pandemic hit, our survey found that one of the biggest changes to the retail space was its embrace and acceleration of digital tools.
 According to our survey, 78% of auto dealers said that the pandemic accelerated their adoption of digital path-to-purchase experiences – and a whopping 90% say they expect to continue, or accelerate, digital retailing at their dealership.
 Only 10% will pull back on the implementation as life goes back to “normal.”
 It’s a clear sign that COVID-19 didn’t stop automotive retail – but it did force change in terms of digital adoption – a shift in business that looks to be permanent.